 “University life requires that people with diverse viewpoints and perspectives encounter each other in an environment where they feel free to speak up and challenge each other.
 I am concerned that many academic ﬁelds and universities currently lack sufﬁcient viewpoint diversity.
 I support viewpoint diversity, mutual understanding, and constructive disagreement in my academic ﬁeld, my institution, my department, and my classroom.”

 To the extent that such essays are instead placed in other outlets going forward, they will likely reach a larger and more divided audience — and therefore, have more impact – than if we ran them on the blog.

 Those seeking op-ed style content curated by the Heterodox Academy editorial team should also follow us on social media: we will continue using those channels to share compelling editorialized content from external outlets.
 We will also feature selected essays in the “Recommended Reading” sidebar of the blog and in our weekly member bulletins.

-For more information on our content strategy, feel free to reach out to our Director of Communications, Musa al-Gharbi (email@example.com).
+For more information on our content strategy, feel free to reach out to Academic Communications Director Cory Clark (email@example.com).